-- Keep slideout room seals clean. - Clean the floors inside the coach before retracting the slideout room to avoid floor scratches or carpet pile snags. - Wipe outer slideout room seals occasionally with talc or 303 brand protectant for smooth, quiet operation. - See your authorized dealer for regular maintenance and service of the slideout mechanism.
+- Clean the floors inside the motorhome before retracting the slideout room to avoid floor scratches or carpet pile snags. - Wipe outer slideout room seals occasionally with talc or 303 brand protectant for smooth, quiet operation. - See your authorized dealer for regular maintenance and service of the slideout mechanism.